RoliSoft/Host-Scanner/README.md

 # Host Scanner

-The purpose of this project is to discover hosts on a network and then port scan them.
+The purpose of this project is to discover hosts on a network and gather information about them for analysis.

-## Implemented features
+## Features

 * TCP scanner
   * A high-performance TCP scanner which initiates the three-way handshake by multiplexing non-blocking sockets and grabs the service banner.